-- 5.1 The activation of the NILO will usually be routed via Brigade Control but can be via SOG supported by the ILO Monitoring Group (ILOM) when specific intelligence is received.
-Such requests will primarily come from Police, but potentially any other agency may request assistance or advice.
-Mobilising will always be via Brigade control to ensure the appropriate recording mechanisms are generated. - 5.2 Staff can request the Brigade duty NILO contact them for information via Brigade control or Incident Commanders can request the attendance of a NILO via an assistance message when required to attend an incident.
+- 5.1 The activation of the NILO will usually be routed via Brigade Control but can be via the Special Operations Group supported by the ILO Monitoring Group (ILOM) when specific intelligence is received.
+Such requests will primarily come from police, but potentially any other agency may request assistance or advice.
+Mobilising will always be via Brigade Control to ensure the appropriate recording mechanisms are generated. - 5.2 Staff can request the Brigade duty NILO contact them for information via Brigade Control or Incident Commanders can request the attendance of a NILO via an assistance message when required to attend an incident. - 5.3 The duty NILO is notified of a range of Incident Type Codes (ITCs).
+Following notification they will gather information from a range of partner agencies to deliver the appropriate response or actions without unduly delaying a Brigade response to an incident.
+The list of ITCs is found in appendix one. - 5.4 Prior to any deployment the NILO will be expected to: